-Navigating the AI Seas: the six pillars for AI readiness
+Navigating the AI seas: the six pillars for AI readiness

 by Gethin Leiba - Consulting Manager- Data & AI, Sopra Steria Next UK